Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 A CMake project is added to the repository which should configure and then build without problems.

-These dependencies are autoconfigured:
+The dependencies are autoconfigured:
 - [GLFW](https://www.glfw.org/) - utility used to create OpenGL contexts
 - [RTAUDIO](https://www.music.mcgill.ca/~gary/rtaudio/) - used to play sound effects
 - [libogg / libvorbis / libvorbisfile](https://xiph.org/downloads/) - used to decode vorbis sound files
 - [STBI Image + Write](https://github.com/nothings/stb) - header files used to read textures and write screnshots

-These files have to be added manually:
-- [this shader class](https://learnopengl.com/code_viewer_gh.php?code=includes/learnopengl/shader.h) - used to handle shaders easily, download it and place it in the [src/loderunner](./src/loderunner), and remove functions which use the glm library
-- [GLAD](https://glad.dav1d.de/) - an OpenGL Loading Library is a library that loads pointers to OpenGL functions at runtime, this is required to access functions from OpenGL, [generate](https://glad.dav1d.de/) source and headers and place them in the [src/loderunner](./src/loderunner) folder
+- [GLAD](https://glad.dav1d.de/) - an OpenGL Loading Library is a library that loads pointers to OpenGL functions at runtime, this is required to access functions from OpenGL, the source and headers were [generated here](https://glad.dav1d.de/)
+- [this handy shader class](https://learnopengl.com/code_viewer_gh.php?code=includes/learnopengl/shader.h) from [Learn OpenGl](https://learnopengl.com) by Joey De Vries - simple header which handles shaders easily

 To use video recording capabilites [FFMPEG](https://ffmpeg.org/) (avformat, avutil, avcodec, swscale, swresample) has to be linked.
 The process is explained in the CMakeLists (only dowloading and unpacking to the right place are required).